fhiso/legacy-format/dates.md

 ides.
 For example, the day described as "ante diem quintum kalendas Septembres" or "a.d.
 V Kal.
 Sept", meaning five days before the kalends of September (1 Sept), counting inclusively, is 28 August.
-If this were considered a separate *calendar*, the day could be represented as "`5K SEP`".
-However on balance it was felt this was an unnecessary complication and the facilitity was removed.
-The framework is still flexible enough to handle Roman day reckoning by using separate month components for the kalends, nones and ides, thus giving 28 August a representation similar to "`5 KSEP`".
+If this were considered a separate *calendar* and non-integer *calendar day* components allowed, the day could be represented as "`5K SEP`".
+However on balance it was felt this was an unnecessary complication and the facility was removed.
+The framework is still flexible enough to handle Roman day reckoning by using separate *calendar month* components for the kalends, nones and ides, thus giving 28 August a representation similar to "`5 KSEP`".

 {.ednote}  Should there be a requirement that days numbers increase monotonically?
 Roman day reckoning, which counts days backwards, can